 Step 3: Location

 When choosing a location for your cantaloupe plants, remember that this is a warm-season crop that needs good drainage and plenty of sunlight, as well as temperatures between 65 and 90 degrees Fahrenheit (18 and 32 degrees Celsius) to thrive.

 Melons require consistent watering and soil that is evenly moist.
 Cantaloupes are no exception!
 Water the plants thoroughly until the water drains freely from the bottom, and maintain the soil moist but not saturated at all times.
 Also, don’t get the foliage wet.

 Step 5: Fertilizer

 Use a complete liquid fertilizer to begin fertilizing the plant.
 When the plant's blossoms appear, switch to a nitrogen-free fertilizer.
-Mix 6-7 teaspoons Epsom salt and 3-4 tablespoons household borax in 5 gallons of water to make the fruits sweeter.
+Mix 6-7 teaspoons of Epsom salt and 3-4 tablespoons of household borax in 5 gallons of water to make the fruits sweeter.
 Stir the solution thoroughly before spraying it on the vines.

 Step 6: Keep Your Eyes Peeled For The Blossoms

 Every fruit-bearing vine has its personality.
 They grow both female and male flowers.
 The female flower develops into a fruit after being pollinated by the male bloom.
 When the blooms appear, keep an eye on them because the female flower only stays open briefly.
 It will not bear fruit if pollination does not place within this time frame.